Marc-Solution/Mavera/README.md

 - The logo image in the navbar was designed by Klara Kazmi

 - The banner image on the home page under navbar was obtained from https://unsplash.com/photos/7rIE9DPdo80 .
-The deodorant bottles on the image was added with Photoshop by Klara Kazmi
+The deodorant bottles on the image was added using Photoshop by Klara Kazmi
 - The bottle image where photographed by Klara Kazmi
 - The bottles were designed in Photoshop by Klara Kazmi
 - The banner image on the products page was obtained from https://www.hdwallpaper.nu/beautiful-flowers-wallpapers/